vgvishesh/StartUpCodes/zlib decoder encoder/README.txt

 ->test.cpp is the file containg all the application code.
-->(zlib decoder encoder.exe) is the executable file that can e run using the windows/unix command line.
+->(zlib decoder encoder.exe) is the executable file that can be run using the windows/unix command line.

 ->steps to build project on windows visual c++ express/ visual studios
 	1. create a new win32 console project and select empty project.